Bhupesh-V/Bhupesh-V.github.io/_posts/2025-05-10-minimalist-guide-git-clone.md

 135M    clones/single-branch
 ```

-According to our [acceptance criteria](#acceptance-criteria), the winner is the **Bare + Treeless** approach, I ended up rolling it out on [`osscooking.com`](https://osscooking.com) as we speak, come try it out?

-The migration was beneficial as it reduced the response time by seconds on the current deployment of osscooking.com.
+According to our [acceptance criteria](#acceptance-criteria), the winner is the **Bare + Treeless** approach, I ended up rolling it out on [`osscooking.com`](https://osscooking.com).
+The migration was beneficial as it reduced the repo lookup response time by seconds on the current production deployment.

 ![blobless](https://bhupesh.me/images/blobless.png)